gronostajo/drill2/README.md

 Questions are loaded from ordinary text files with human-readable structure.
 You can load those files from your  device's memory.
 If your browser doesn't support this, you can manually paste file contents.

 Files you select and data you paste never leave your computer.
 Nothing is uploaded to remote servers.
-Drill 2 works completely within your browser.
+Drill 2 works entirely within your browser.

 Details of file format are described in the [Documentation](https://github.com/gronostajo/drill2/wiki).